brilliance-admin/backend-python-docs/docs/integrations/sqlalchemy/table_schema.md

-# SQLAlchemy Tables
+# SQLAlchemy Table

-Built-in integration with SQLAlchemy for tables with automatic CRUD, filtering, and autocomplete.
+`sqlalchemy.SQLAlchemyAdmin` - Built-in integration with SQLAlchemy for tables with automatic CRUD, filtering, and autocomplete.

-## SQLAlchemyAdmin

 Drop-in replacement for `CategoryTable` that handles `get_list`, `retrieve`, `create`, `update` and `autocomplete` automatically based on a SQLAlchemy model.